andresramirezzz/EliteEstate/README.md

 From here, run the cells in their respective order and you will be able to see the analysis carried out.

-When you finish running all the code, you will find the 'Results.txt', containing all the relevant nummerical data from the plots, in your environment
+When you finish running all the code, you will find the 'Results.txt', containing all the relevant nummerical data from the plots, in your environment.
+Click on it to see this part of the content of the analysis

 ![Image 17](instruction_images/drivereport.png)